 There are nano adapters at the tiny end of the scale, and at the opposite end is the Trendnet TEW-809UB.
 This networking device tosses portability out the window, for faster AC1900 (N600, AC1300) speeds and serious antennas—four, to be exact, all positionable with a strength of 5 dBi each.
 There is only a driver provided, but no software.
-Rather, Windows is in control of the networking duties.
-The adapter does not support MU-MIMO, but does support Beamforming.
+Instead, Windows is in control of the networking duties.
+The adapter does not support MU-MIMO but does support Beamforming.

-The AC1900 is remarkably powerful and portable adapter but is somewhat bulky when compared to its peers, there were occasions where I was mildly concerned about snapping it off in one of my laptop's USB ports and it's size means that it may not always find a vacant port with the necessary clearance.
+The AC1900 is remarkably powerful and portable adapter but is somewhat bulky when compared to its peers; there were occasions where I was mildly concerned about snapping it off in one of my laptop's USB ports, and it's size means that it may not always find a vacant port with the necessary clearance.

 While the Trendnet TEW-809UB is our favorite Wi-Fi adapter for its performance and range, it isn't exactly the most compact or portable solution.
 For those who are hoping to use their adapter for gaming on the road, the Asus USB-AC68 is a much better choice with its street price of $75.
 The adapter includes a cradle for use at home but can be plugged directly into a USB port for easy travel.

 The Edimax EW-7833UAC is the update to our previous budget adapter pick, the EW-7822UAC.
 While many mainstream adapters suffice with AC1200 specs, this Edimax EW-7833UAC takes it a notch up with AC1750 speeds (N450, AC1300).
-Installation was simple, with Windows 10 managing the settings.
+Installation was straightforward, with Windows 10 managing the settings.
 While it is similar in size to other mainstream adapters, it cleverly features a small deployable piece that contains three antennas to increase range and throughput, along with support for both MU-MIMO and Beamforming technology.

-The EW-7833UAC smoked the competition, with class leading throughput on four of the six tests, which included both the 2.4 GHz and 5 GHz frequencies.
+The EW-7833UAC smoked the competition, with class-leading throughput on four of the six tests, which included both the 2.4 GHz and 5 GHz frequencies.
 We came away particularly impressed on the close 5 GHz test of 298.9 Mbps, much faster than some other respectable adapters could muster.
 The only real weakness was on the far tests where this adapter gave up a little ground to the competition.
 Perhaps the best part is that the street price of this adapter is $34 making these kinds of speeds affordable for all.

-The Linksys WUSB6300 gets termed "micro" by the Linksys folks, and is quite small.
-It offers AC1200 speeds, which translates to about 860Mbps via 5GHz, and 300Mbps on 2.4GHz.
-Even with the diminutive size, it supports the latest technology for wireless adapters, including MU-MIMO and Beamforming.
+The Linksys WUSB6300 gets termed "micro" by the Linksys folks.
+To be fair, it is quite small.
+It offers AC1200 speeds, which translates to about 860Mbps via 5 GHz, and 300Mbps on 2.4 GHz.
+Even with the tiny size, it supports the latest technology for wireless adapters, including MU-MIMO and Beamforming.

-This tiny device balances its small size against more than decent range and throughput.
-While the spec does limit the 2.4GHz scores, the speeds on 5GHz, even on the longer distance tests, bring home the win for throughput on three of the six tests for this increasingly competitive category of adapter.
-The longer distance tests for this adapter are even more impressive when you compare it against its class competition that fall short in the wireless fringe testing.
-The list price of $40 makes the Linksys WUSB6300 a great choice for an adapter to toss in a bag with your notebook or to carry as a backup.
+The WUSB6300 balances its small size against decent range and throughput.
+While the spec does limit the 2.4 GHz scores, the speeds on 5 GHz, even on the more extended distance tests, bring home the win for throughput on three of the six criteria for this increasingly competitive category of the adapter.
+The longer distance tests for this adapter are even more impressive when you compare it against its class competition that falls short in the wireless fringe testing.
+The list price of $40 makes the Linksys WUSB6300 an excellent choice for an adapter to toss in a bag with your notebook or to carry as a backup.

 While many of us want to drive a Porsche or Ferrari, more of us end up driving Honda Civics or Toyota Corollas.
-For those that want the bargain basement of a USB wireless adapter, we recommend the Trendnet TEW-805UB, the little brother to our best full size adapter pick, the Trendnet TEW-809UB.
+For those that want the bargain basement of a USB wireless adapter, we recommend the Trendnet TEW-805UB, the little brother to our best full-size adapter pick, the Trendnet TEW-809UB.

 How we test USB Wi-Fi adapters

 Testing was done for throughput using NetPerf software.
-A desktop with a Gigabit Ethernet port (10/100/1000) is used to send the data via a wired connection to the router.
-Three test runs were done on each wireless adapter at each of the 2.4 GHz and 5 GHz frequencies, at three distances: close, far and fringe, with the highest throughput of each parameter reported.
+A desktop with a Gigabit Ethernet port is used to send the data via a wired connection to the router.
+Three test runs were done on each wireless adapter at each of the 2.4 GHz and 5 GHz frequencies, at three distances: close, far, and fringe, with the highest throughput of each parameter reported.